python/cpython/Doc/library/urllib.request.rst

    The urlopen function from the previous version, Python 2.6 and earlier,  of the module  urllib has been discontinued as urlopen can return the file-object as the previous.
-The proxy handling, which in earlier was passed as a dict parameter to urlopen can be availed by the use of `ProxyHandler` objects.
+The proxy handling, which in earlier was passed as a dict parameter to urlopen can be availed by the use of :class:`ProxyHandler` objects.

 .. function:: install_opener(opener)